asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 A few months ago I finished reading [Growing Object-Oriented Software, Guided by Tests](http://www.growing-object-oriented-software.com/).
 I have to confess that before I started I thought it was just one more book about TDD.

-I had read a couple of books and articles in the past and at the end, my thought was always:
+I had read a couple of books and articles about this and at the end, my thought was always:

 > TDD does not apply to my use case

 This book changed my mind.

-What caught me is that the authors pointed it out as one of the more common misconceptions about TDD.
+Interestingly, the authors pointed my main thought as one of the biggest misconceptions that is about TDD, that kept me engaged.

-Other than small research apps, I always had 2 main problems while trying to adopt TDD at first:
+Everytime I tried to write tests first before reading the book, I always had 2 main thoughs while trying to adopt TDD:

-1. We can't write **all the tests upfront**
+- I can't write **all the tests upfront**, that's impossible
-2. I can be **unbiased** even if I wrote the tests after the logic
+- I can write the tests afterwards and still **not be biased**, it is the same thing, right?

-Both these assumptions are wrong in some way:
+Both these assumptions are wrong in some way.

-1. You **don't need** to, to test first doesn't mean to write _all the tests first_
-2. You **are** biased.
-You'll end up testing implementation details most of the time.

 ## Why TDD

-A lot was written about TDD and it's advantages, I'll not list them all, nor explain them in detail.
-I'll just name a few that hope to make become clear after reading this blogpost
+A lot was written about TDD and it's advantages, I'll not write them again.
+Just name a few that I'm trying to make clear on this blogpost.

-- Interface first design - Start from requirements to implementation
+- Interface first design - Start from requirements and go towards the implementation
 - You only build what you need - Not more, not less
-- Short feedback loops
+- Short feedback loops - Your code always compiles and runs
 - Write small chunks of code that work

-At the end of the day, TDD has in all its practices a lot of what's considered to be good software design practices.
+At the end of the day, TDD encourages a lot of what's considered to be good software design practices.

 # Building the app

-If you want to follow the code, [here you have it](https://github.com/asantos00/wine-cellar).

 ## What are we going to build?

-As a wine lover, I want to create an app to keep a list of my favorite wines.
+As a wine lover, I want to create an app to keep a list of my favorite wines. 🍷

-Let's commit to satisfy the following **user story**
+Let's code to satisfy the following **user story**

-> User can see the wine current stock in the homepage
+> User can see the wine cellar current stock in the homepage

 The examples will be presented in react (using nextjs) and typescript.
 To test it uses cypress for acceptance tests and jest plus react-testing-library for unit tests.
+However, all the blogpost is more focused on the practices and patterns that are universal, not tight to specific technologies.

+If you want to follow the code, [here you have it](https://github.com/asantos00/wine-cellar).

 # Enough with the words, show me the code!

 To start, we should demystify a very common myth on TDD: **No, we are not writing all the tests upfront**.

-Quoting the authors:
+We should go in small cycles, writing tests and functionality bit by bit.

 > Write the simplest meaningful test possible